 - Obsessive-Compulsive Disorder

 For example, if you work for the US Department of Veterans Affairs and are suffering from Post-Traumatic Stress Disorder that worsens due to triggers caused by your job position then this mental health condition could potentially qualify you for Federal Disability Retirement.
-Keep in mind that your disability does not have to be caused by your work in order for it to be a qualifying medical condition for Federal Disability Retirement.
+Keep in mind that your disability doesn’t have to be caused by your work in order for it to be a qualifying medical condition for Federal Disability Retirement.

 Understanding Reasonable Accommodation

 Because your mental health condition is negatively impacting your work, you have the right to request a reasonable accommodation from your agency.
 The OPM considers a reasonable accommodation to be an adjustment made to a job, schedule, or work environment that allows a person with a disability to fully perform their job duties.
 Your agency must exhaust all accommodation efforts before you can be approved for Federal Disability Retirement.
-Keep in mind, modified or light work do not qualify as a reasonable accommodation for Federal Disability Retirement purposes.
+Keep in mind, modified or light work don’t qualify as a reasonable accommodation for Federal Disability Retirement purposes.

 Looking back at our Veterans Affairs worker example from earlier, a valid reasonable accommodation could be to telework from home, but all of the essential job duties must remain the same.
-If your agency is not able to provide this reasonable accommodation, then you can still potentially qualify for Federal Disability Retirement.
-If you accept an accommodation or reassignment from your agency, you will no longer be eligible for Federal Disability Retirement.
+If your agency isn’t able to provide this reasonable accommodation, then you can still potentially qualify for Federal Disability Retirement.

 We understand that requesting a reasonable accommodation for a mental illness can be hard.
 Try referencing this sample Accommodation Request Letter to help.